 Also, be sure that you are entering a city and not the country, county, province, or region into the location field.
 For example, if you were born in Toronto, Ontario, Canada, enter only “Toronto” and then choose the correct Toronto from the list on the next screen.
 Do not enter Ontario, Canada, or any other refinement.
 Simply enter the city.

 The field doesn’t do well with items other than the city, including some punctuation — specifically, periods.
+Sorry about that!
 So, for example, if you want to enter St. Lucie, Florida into the location field, enter either “St Lucie” without the period or “Saint Lucie.”